10 Netiquette Guidelines Online Students Need to Know

 1. NO YELLING, PLEASE

 There’s a time and a place for everything—BUT IN MOST SITUATIONS TYPING IN ALL CAPS IS INAPPROPRIATE.
 Most readers tend to perceive it as shouting and will have a hard time taking what you say seriously, no matter how intelligent your response may be.
-If you have vision issues, there are ways to adjust how text displays so you can still see without coming across as angry.
+If you have vision issues, there are ways to adjust how text displays so you can still see without coming across as angry or upset.

 2. Sarcasm can (and will) backfire